ravi9/openvino-wiki/BuildingCode.md

 .\classification_sample_async.exe -i %USERPROFILE%\Downloads\dog.bmp -m %USERPROFILE%\Documents\ir\googlenet-v1.xml -d CPU
 ```

-When the sample application is complete, you see the label and confidence for the top 10 categories on the display:
+When the sample application is complete, you see the label and confidence data for the top 10 categories on the display:

 ```
 Top 10 results: